sgonzalezmo/ansible-test-environment/README.md

 # Ansible Test Environment

-Simple vagrantfile to provisioning test environment to evaluate the ansible capabilities
+Simple vagrantfile to provisioning test environment to evaluate the ansible capabilities.

 ## Requirements